 How do I reply to email notifications?

 There are two ways to reply to email notifications.
-You can (1)click on the link supplied in the notification, log into the Commons, and reply; OR (2) you can Reply By Email, from the comfort of your inbox.
+You can click on the link supplied in the notification, log into the Commons, and reply; OR you can Reply By Email, from the comfort of your inbox.
 For more information about Reply by Email, follow this link.
 You can use Reply by Email to reply to discussion threads on group forums, to personal messages and @mentions, and to group announcements.

 How can I create a site?

 This screencast will also walk you through the process of creating a site on the CUNY Academic Commons.

 - Login to the Commons at http://commons.gc.cuny.edu/ using the Login links in the upper right area of the page.

 - While on the homepage, navigate to and select the "Sites" tab, which will bring you to the Sites Directory page.
 Click the "Create a Site" button next to the heading.

 - You should now be at the blog creation page.
 First choose a domain name for your blog (this will be your unique URL), for example, lib1201 (a course number), then enter a title for your blog. (* The title of your blog can always be changed, but you cannot edit your domain name (URL).)

 - Click the Create Site button.

 - Congratulations, you have just created a site!

 Is there a limit on how many site I can create?

 Where can I find help or guidelines for writing a blog?

-You can find "Best Practice's for Blog Posting" at WordPress’s Help screen on Writing Blog Posts.
-Have a blog going already?
+You can find "Best Practices" at WordPress’s Help at Writing Posts.
+Have a web site going already on the Commons?
 Check out Tweaking Your Site.